icaswell/trevorese/technical_documentation.md

 The tool also suggests potential glosses for non-gloss words entered and identifies compound words not in the dictionary.

 ### Todo
-Displays issues and notes related to the development of the Trevorese language, including supergloss decomposition problems and words with pending notes.
+Displays issues and notes related to the development of the Sesowi language, including supergloss decomposition problems and words with pending notes.
 This tab is primarily for developers and contributors to the language.

 ### Stories
-Presents stories written in Trevorese, allowing users to practice reading and understanding the language in context.
+Presents stories written in Sesowi, allowing users to practice reading and understanding the language in context.

 ## JavaScript Files

 ### dictionary.js

-The core module of the Trevorese Dictionary application, responsible for parsing and managing the dictionary data.
+The core module of the Sesowi Dictionary application, responsible for parsing and managing the dictionary data.

 #### Key Components:

-- **`parseTSV(tsvData)`**: Parses trevorese.tsv, which contains core data about the Trevorese language
+- **`parseTSV(tsvData)`**: Parses trevorese.tsv, which contains core data about the Sesowi language

-- **`VocabEntry` Class**: Represents a vocabulary entry in the Trevorese dictionary.
+- **`VocabEntry` Class**: Represents a vocabulary entry in the Sesowi dictionary.
   - Handles both atomic words and compound words (with single or double hyphens)
   - Key methods:
     - `calculateHyphenIndices(gloss)`: Calculates indices where double hyphens occur